-Dwelling typologies Predominantly apartments within mixed use Dwelling Typologics buildings (commercial or community uses at ground floor).
+BF.29 District centre Dwelling typologies Predominantly apartments within mixed use buildings (commercial or community uses at ground floor).
 Terraced houses and apartments to parts without different uses at ground floor.
 Secondary dwelling typologies: terraces to mews areas.
 Building height As per building heights plan.
-Extra height (in the form of a 5th storey, prominent roof forms or overall taller built form) to be limited to locations where it will contribute to placemaking aims, ie form key gateways, frame important corners or carefully enclose public spaces.
+Extra height (in the form of a 5th storey, prominent roof forms or overall taller built form) to be limited to locations where it will contribute to placemaking aims, ie form key gateways, frame important corner or carefully enclose public spaces.
 Building line Formal and consistent, orientated directly with the street.
 High density of building line - gaps only for non-vehicular and vehicular movement routes and access.
-Minimal to no set back 0-0.5m Boundary treatments Usually no boundary treatment, especially on main routes through local centre.
+Minimal to no set back 0-0.5m This setback sits outside extended areas of public realm that will be appropriate for and should be included in several parts of the district centre, as indicated in PS.05.
+Boundary treatments Usually no boundary treatment, especially on main routes through local centre.
 If present, boundary treatments are to be used consistently or in clear groupings, with careful consideration given to interaction of boundary with the street.
 Roof form Consistent and repeated.
-Possible for this to be broken where it will contribute to placemaking aims ie form key gateways, frame important corners or carefully enclose open spaces.
+Possible for this to be broken where it will contribute to placemaking aim ie form key gateways, frame important corners or carefully enclose open spaces.